Sign up for local civic engagement news >

 Studies and Positions

 The League of Women Voters, at all levels, only takes action on an issue after careful consideration.
-This starts with a study of the issue and continues with the development of a consensus among members.
-The final step is the formation of a position, which is required before action can be taken on the issue.
+This starts with a study and continues with the development of a consensus among members.
+The final step is the formation of a position, which is required before action can be taken.
 Another way to arrive at a position is through concurrence.

 Studies